 communism, was published by Waveland Press in 2002.Her next book, co-authored

-with Frances Murphy, G’day Boss!
+with Fran Murphy, G’day Boss!

 Australian Culture and the Workplace, is based on the training they do with